 What impact could having a youth record have on a young person?

 Having a youth record might make it difficult to get some jobs or travel to other countries.
 Youth record may also result in increased sentences if the young person is found guilty of a future offence whether as a youth or as an adult.
-Michelle Johal is a Brampton youth juvenile lawyer with extensive experience defending youth charged with offences under the Youth Criminal Justice Act.
+Michelle Johal in Brampton is a youth juvenile lawyer with extensive experience defending youth charged with offences under the Youth Criminal Justice Act.
 To learn more about defending Youth offences contact Michelle Johal for a consultation at (647) 670-0116.

 Michelle Johal Practices Exclusively In The Area Of Criminal Law.